flowingis/frontsize-less/README.md

 Frontsize 2.0.0
 =========

+LESS version **will be not developed anymore** due to LESS limitations.
+The latest versions of Frontsize are available in [SASS][sass].

 It's a CSS generator front-end framework written to make websites easy to read on every device and faster to be coded.
 It gives to the developer a solid base which can be used to build responsive layouts for websites or web apps.

 ###Why frontsize?